holidaycheck/tech-blog/_posts/2017-11-07-amp-roadshow.md

 Google invited [lots of developers][devs-tweet] to the [AMP Roadshow][amp-roadshow] that they are currently doing worldwide.
 We joined the Munich edition in their offices.
 Google does that to promote their technology [AMP][amp].
-Now it was on us to figure out what value could AMP add for HolidayCheck.
+Now it was on us to figure out if AMP could add value for HolidayCheck.
 I personally only knew the 10.000 feet view of AMP, which basically is what the abbreviation stands for: "Accelerated Mobile Pages".
 But I learned quickly that it was not just about mobile.
 It was about fast web sites that are also responsive, serving any device's dimension.